-Whether it’s for office warfare or a family skirmish around the house, you need to be the one with the best NERF blaster.
+Whether it’s for a family skirmish around the house or all-out office warfare, you need to be the one with the best NERF blaster.
 But which NERF should you buy?
-We’ve rounded up the finest foam-flingers you can buy right now.
+We’ve rounded up the finest foam-flingers to buy.

 NERF blasters vary in price, size, power, ammo capacity and ammo type.
 You don’t want your eight-year-old struggling to aim a massive fully automatic rifle, and similarly your demanding 12-year-old might not be so impressed by a single-shot pistol.

 There’s an enormous range of NERF blasters available, though, and the line-up changes regularly.
 Certain large retailers even have exclusives that you won’t even find out about unless you shop around.

 Here to help ensure you’re properly armed, we’ve created a definitive list of the best NERFs you can buy.

 But let’s quickly clear up a few details first…